rohan-v8rma/Tech-Tips/Tools/Webpack&Babel/README.md

     - [Difference b/w `raw` and `actual` size in `webpack-visualizer`](#difference-bw-raw-and-actual-size-in-webpack-visualizer)
     - [Difference b/w `stat`, `parsed` and `gzipped` size in `webpack-bundle-analyzer`](#difference-bw-stat-parsed-and-gzipped-size-in-webpack-bundle-analyzer)

+# TODO

+Read the comments in the `webpack.config.js` file in my [testing--webpack-and-babel](https://github.com/rohan-v8rma/testing--webpack-and-babel) repo if you have less time.

 # Webpack